phillippesamer/wcm-branch-and-cut/README.md

-# Connected subpartition branch-and-cut
+# Weighted connected matchings branch-and-cut
-Branch-and-cut algorithm for finding an optimal connected k subpartition of a graph (disjoint vertex subsets inducing k connected subgraphs)
+Branch-and-cut algorithm for finding an optimal weighted connected matching: a subset M of edges in a graph inducing a matching, such that the vertices covered by M induce a connected subgraph.

 ### Dependencies